nic-donaldson/not-terrible-maths/README.md

     python server/tornado_server.py

 Will start a server on port 9001.

-The latest version expects the static files to be served from a web server now, as it tries to connect to the websockets server on the same domain.
-You can use Python's built in web server module to do this:

-    python2 -m SimpleHTTPServer

-or

-    python -m SimpleHTTPServer

-from the client directory, depending on how your system is set up.
+Then head to localhost:9001 in your browser and hopefully it will work!

 To-do
 =====

-* Add web serving stuff to tornado server as well
 * Prettify the client
 * Define a protocol for messages
 * Start messing around with image transfer/canvas trickery